JessyAvalosB/portfolio/README.md

-# portfolio
+# Portfolio
-This project serves as a way to introduce myself as a developer and designer, since this is my first website that I've designed on my own It marks the beginning of my journey as a freelancer and developer advocate.
+This project serves as a way to introduce myself as a developer and designer since this is the first website I've designed on my own It marks the beginning of my journey as a freelancer and developer advocate.